A traditional Leek and Potato Soup for St. Patrick’s Day. Serve it hot in winter or cold in summer.

-If you’ve been reading along, you’ve no doubt heard me talk about my Irish ancestors and about our trip to Ireland a few years ago.
-I wish that I had started this blog when we took that trip.
+If you’ve been following my posts for a while, you’ve no doubt heard me talk about my Irish ancestors and about our trip to Ireland a few years ago.
+I wish that I had already started this blog when we took that trip.
 However, that wouldn’t happen for another year yet, so I wasn’t focused on photographing all the wonderful food we enjoyed while we were there.

 I do recall several notable and remarkable meals that we enjoyed during those ten days.
 The Irish breakfasts we had each morning with fried eggs, tomatoes, mushrooms, sausage, bacon, and delicious whole grain breads.
 It was wonderful to wake up with the anticipation of that each day.